apache/beam/website/src/contribute/postcommits-policies.md

 Post-commit tests validate that Beam works correctly in a live environment.
-The tests also catch errors that are hard to predict in the design and implementation stages
+The tests also catch errors that are hard to predict in the design and implementation stages.

 Even though post-commit tests run after the code is merged into the repository, it is important that the tests pass reliably.
-Jenkins executes post-commit tests against the HEAD of the master branch.
+Jenkins executes post-commit tests against the HEAD of the `master` branch.
 If post-commit tests fail, there is a problem with the HEAD build.
 In addition, post-commit tests are time consuming to run, and it is often hard to triage test failures.